 COVID-19 SAFETY PRECAUTIONS: Please read our summary of current regulations.

 Watch our short film about Dorset, giving a taste of the green hills, pretty villages and cosy pubs, and the traditional English seaside town of Lyme Regis:

-This route features the following characteristics and interests: Coast, Villages and farms, History
+This route features the following characteristics and interests: Coast, Villages and farms, Dog friendly, Drive to route, History

 Eating and Drinking